3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/html/html-dom.md

 1. Why should we use the `<strong>` tag instead of the `<b>` tag?
 2. What does Accessibility mean?
+  - What did you learn from your accessibility homework last night?

 <br />